 From small organizations to billion-dollar corporations—even The White House, efforts are underway to create career opportunities for underrepresented, underserved population groups.
-Employers are increasingly prioritizing diversity, equity, and inclusion (DEI) and considering how intersectionality plays a role in their hiring and training practices.
+Employers are increasingly prioritizing diversity, equity, inclusion, and accessibility (DEIA) and considering how intersectionality plays a role in their hiring and training practices.
 Inclusive apprenticeship programs offer opportunities for job seekers with disabilities from diverse backgrounds to sharpen their skill sets and pursue career paths through work-based learning that is accessible to everyone.

 79% of employers who offered us their perspective agreed that creating an apprenticeship program would benefit their organization’s bottom line.